ErikOnBike/CodeParadise/README.md

 ---

-### Using Ionic Framework *NEW*
+### Using Ionic Framework

-The Ionic Framework support is a recently added feature.
-It allows you to build mobile apps more easily.
+The Ionic Framework allows you to build mobile apps more easily.

 If you are using Ionic components inside your shadow DOM (the recommended way when creating WebComponents with CodeParadise), please make sure to include the CSS bundle in all your #style methods.
 Ionic uses some global styling which does not penetrate through the shadow DOM's encapsulation.
 Please add the following CSS rule to your style method (or use a more specific version if required):